NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 FAQs

 Shovels are simple tools, but they come in a wide range of types and sizes that make them appropriate for a variety of tasks, including gardening, planting bushes or shrubs, and digging fence postholes.
-For more information about these common gardening tools, read on to find the answers to some of the most commonly asked questions about shovels.
+For more information about these common gardening tools, review the following commonly asked questions and their answers.

 Q. What shovel is best for digging up roots?

-Designed with a fiberglass handle and a forged-steel blade to penetrate and break through thick roots, the Bully Tools Round Point Shovel is one of the best options for digging up roots that are buried deep in the lawn or garden.
+Designed with a fiberglass handle and a forged steel blade to penetrate and break through thick roots, the Bully Tools 12-Gauge Round Point Shovel is one of the best options for digging up roots buried deep in the lawn or garden.

 WHY YOU CAN TRUST BOB VILA